Updated April 2026

 There's also a nuance with credit utilization.
 Paying a card down to $0 and closing the account can actually lower your score because it reduces your available credit.
 The better strategy?
 Pay down balances to below 30% of the limit and keep the accounts open.

 Before you make any major financial moves, talk to me first.
 A 15-minute conversation could save you months of credit recovery.
+And if the down payment is your concern, down payment assistance programs can help cover that gap.

 Myth #4: You Should Never Open New Credit Before Buying